1. Crowned and Wedded

 The courtier who, for no fair queen, will rise up to his knee.

-The laureate who no courtlier rhyme than “dust to dust”24 can find.
+The laureate who no courtlier rhyme than “dust to dust”

 The kings and queens who having made that vow and worn that crown,